-- 1. It will be the responsibility of the professor to comply with the academic calendar and to inform the students, at the beginning of the course, of the course objectives and content, exams and other work that will be required for their evaluation. - 2.
-It will be the responsibility of the professor to provide weekly evaluation and feedback to students for all academic activities before the last date established for partial withdrawals.
+- It will be the responsibility of the faculty to comply with the academic calendar and to inform the students, at the beginning of the course, of the course objectives and content, exams and other work that will be required for their evaluation. - It will be the responsibility of the faculty to provide weekly evaluation and feedback to students for all academic activities before the last date established for partial withdrawals.